Psykotikism/Mutant_Tanks/README.md

  * @param type			Mutant Tank type.
 (Optional)
  * @param admin			Client index of an admin.
 (Optional)
  * @return			The current access flags.
- * @error			Invalid client index or type is 0.
+ * @error			Invalid client index, client is not in-game, client is a bot, or type is 0 or less.
  **/
 native int MT_GetAccessFlags(int mode, int type = 0, int admin = -1);